NASCAR’s Big 3 running strong entering Michigan race

 “Stewart-Haas Racing as well as the Toyota camp seems to be strong right now and have been all year.”

-Chevrolet, meanwhile, has won just two races and Brad Keselowski, who is seventh in points, is its only driver among the top 10 in the standings.
+Chevrolet, meanwhile, has won just two races and Kyle Larson, who is eighth in points, is its only driver among the top 10 in the standings.

 “We’re trying to catch up,” said Newman, who will start sixth.
 We were prepared as well as we thought we needed to be.